10 Diabetes Diet Myths

 To understand what happens when you have diabetes, keep these things in mind: Your body breaks down much of the food you eat into glucose, a type of sugar needed to power your cells.
-A hormone called insulin is made in the pancreas.
-Insulin helps the cells in the body use glucose for fuel.
+The pancreas makes a hormone called insulin, which helps the cells in the body use glucose for fuel.

-Here are the most common types of diabetes and what researchers know about their causes:
+Here are the most common types of diabetes and what we know about their causes:

-Type 1 diabetes occurs when the pancreas cannot make insulin.
+occurs when the pancreas cannot make insulin.
 Without insulin, sugar piles up in your blood vessels.
 People with type 1 diabetes must take insulin to help get the sugar into the cells.
 Type 1 diabetes often starts in younger people or in children.
-Researchers say that it may occur when something goes wrong with the immune system.
+Researchers say it may be triggered when something goes wrong with the immune system.

-Type 2 diabetes occurs when the pancreas does not make enough insulin, the insulin does not work properly, or both.
-Being overweight makes type 2 diabetes more likely to occur.
+happens when the pancreas does not make enough insulin, the insulin does not work properly, or both.
+Being overweight makes type 2 diabetes more likely.
 It can happen in a person of any age.

 Gestational diabetes occurs during pregnancy in some women.
 Hormone changes during pregnancy prevent insulin from working properly.
 Women with gestational diabetes usually need to take insulin.
-The condition may resolve after birth of the child.
+The condition may resolve after the child is born.

 Myth 2: There Are Too Many Rules in a Diabetes Diet.

 If you have diabetes, you will need to plan your meals.
-But the general principle is simple: Following a "diabetes diet" means choosing food that will work along with your activities and any medications to keep your blood sugar levels as close to normal as possible.
+But the general principle is simple: Choose foods that will work along with your activities and any medications to keep your blood sugar levels as close to normal as possible.

-Will you need to make changes to what you now eat?
+Will you need to make adjustments to what you now eat?
 Probably.
-But perhaps the changed you need to make will not be as many as you anticipate.
+But your new diet may not require as many changes as you think.

 Myth 3: Carbohydrates Are Bad for Diabetes.